-(1) The DAR-Ts are authorized to perform examination, inspection, and testing services necessary to issue certificates within the limits of their authorized function codes, as well as to determine the continuing effectiveness of certificates.

-(2) It is the FAA's intention that designees perform their authorized function(s) within the geographical boundaries of their managing office.
+- (1) The DAR-Ts are authorized to perform examination, inspection, and testing services necessary to issue certificates within the limits of their authorized function codes, as well as to determine the continuing effectiveness of certificates. - (2) It is the FAA's intention that designees perform their authorized function(s) within the geographical boundaries of their managing office.
 However, a managing office may authorize a designee to perform authorized function(s) outside the geographic boundaries (including other countries) on a case-by-case basis as long as the ability of the FAA to adequately monitor and supervise the designee is maintained.
-See Chapter 6, Oversight and Management of a Designee, of this volume for instructions on this process.
+See Chapter 6 of this volume for instructions on this process.